mikejeuga/CV/README.md

 ### Russell Investments - (Mars 2014 to June 2019)
 _**Portfolio Analyst**_

 *	Daily portofolio monitoring and analyis of institutional portfolios.
-        * Daily portfolio components check, making sure the portfolios are ready to trade within reasonable time.
 	* Derivatives pricing and cash positions check followed by trade proposals/discussions with portfolio managers.
 	* Ensuring that post-trade positions make sense and trading cycle is finished with no issues and exposures are as expected.
 	* First analyst on the global team with clearance for trading before promotion.